-After registering and completing required paper work, families will be given our Parent Handbook and supporting documents which outline our policies and procedures including:
+After registering and completing required paperwork, families will be given our Parent Handbook and supporting documents which outline our policies and procedures including:

-Welcome message and important contact information

-Mission statement, Inclusion statement, and Philosophy statement

-Strategies to support our philosophy which includes information on our program plan

-New family orientation policy and family communication plan

-Registration policy, Waitlist policy, Withdrawal policy, Attendance policy, and Arrival/Departure procedures

-Hours of operation, Sick days/ Storm days/ Holidays, Fees, and items children need to bring

-Policies on: Medication, Nutrition, Allergies, Health and Wellness, and Privacy and Media.

-Childhood common diseases chart and guidelines

-Duty to Report and emergency procedures
+- ↔ Welcome message and important contact information. - ✤ Mission statement, inclusion statement, and Philosophy Statement - → Strategies to support our philosophy which includes information on our program plan. - → New Family orientation policy and family communication plan. - → Registration policy, waitlist policy, withdrawal policy, attendance policy, and arrival/departure procedures - → Hours of operation, Sick days/ Storm days/ Holidays, Fees and items children need to bring. - ✤ Policies on: Medication, Nutrition, Allergies, Health and Wellness, and Privacy and Media. - ✤ Childhood common diseases chart and guidelines - ✤ Duty to Report and Emergency Procedures - → Behaviour Guidance policy

-Families are given an opportunity to ask any questions and provide any information about their child that they feel would encourage/assist their child in participating in the program.
-Families have the ability to meet the staff of the program and are given information on classroom and playgrounds we use.
+Families are given an opportunity to ask any questions and provide any information about their child that they fell would encourage/assist their child in participating in the program.
+Families can meet the staff of the program and are given information on classroom and playgrounds we use.